mparker17/talk--automated-testing/slides.md

 ## Thanks!

-* [Digital Echidna][echidna] for letting me work on this presentation during work hours
+* [Digital Echidna][echidna], for letting me work on this presentation during work hours
+* [OpenConcept][openconcept], for who paid me to write a blog post on software testing a few years ago
 * [@alberto56][alberto56-drupalorg], [@Mirabuck][mirabuck-drupalorg] for walking me through TDD in Drupal while at [the Linux Foundation][linux-foundation]

 [alberto56-drupalorg]: https://www.drupal.org/u/alberto56